 - Childhood outcomes after a trial of extra protein for babies born very preterm

 - Adult outcomes after repeat doses of antenatal steroids from nationally collected data

 - Do lower thresholds for diagnosis of gestational diabetes have later benefits for mothers and babies?

 - What do families want to know about outcomes after trials of new treatments in pregnancy and the newborn?

-For more information about the projects available contact Professor Jane Harding at email@example.com
+If you have questions about the projects, contact Distinguished Professor Jane Harding at email@example.com

 If you need a hand with funding, check the scholarships available to Liggins Institute students.

 You can also discuss your study plans and funding options with Associate Director - Postgraduate, Dr Jo Perry, by emailing firstname.lastname@example.org

 Interventions early in life, including before birth, are now recognised